How much do you value the content on your company website?

 How Confident are you?

 However you choose to produce the content, your website is a significant investment.
 It’s not just the money that you pay for design and hosting, it’s also the time that your organisation has to put in to make it happen.

-Design matters; but even with the best design in the world your website will stand or fall on how easy it is to find – and how well it engages and persuades your target customers.
+Design matters; but even with the best design in the world your website will stand or fall on how easy it is to find.
+Success depends on how well your site engages and persuades your target customers.
 Creating readable, engaging, persuasive and search-friendly content is quite an undertaking.
 Are you confident that you have the skills in-house to do all of that?